acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/07-elect_energy.md

 ~~~
 {:.language-c}

+Our goal is to speed up calculation leveraging both levels of parallelism available in modern CPUs: OpenMP to execute the code concurrently on several CPU cores and SIMD instructions enabling each CPU core to operate on multiple data elements simultaneously (vectorization).

+Writing vectorized code can take additional time but is mostly worth the effort, because the performance increase may be substantial.
+Modern C and Fortran compilers are capable to automatically generate SIMD instructions.
+However, not all code can be auto-vectorized as there are many potential obstacles for auto-vectorization.
+The discussing detailed guidelines to writing vectorization-friendly code are outside the scope of this workshop.
+In this session we will briefly look at the performance benefits of vectorization learn how to use auto-vectorization compiler feature, and how to get information about details of auto-vectorization results.

 ## Performance considerations
+### Serial performance

-First we need the serial version to use as a reference for calculation of parallel scaling.
+First we need to compile the serial version to use as a reference for calculation of parallel scaling.
+How do we know if compiler vectorized any loops?

 We will use a couple of new compiler options:
 - turn on optimization reporting *(-qopt-report=1)*
-- ask specifically for vectorization report *(-qopt-report-phase=vec)*.
+- turn on vectorization report *(-qopt-report-phase=vec)*.

-At optimization level *-O3* compiler automatically tries to vectorize code.
-To compile a pure serial version with the same optimization level we can turn off auto vectorization (add *-no-vec*).
+At optimization levels *-O2* or higher Intel compiler automatically tries to vectorize code.
+To compile an unvectorized version with the same optimization level we need to turn off auto vectorization.

+- disable auto-vectorizer *(-no-vec)*

 ~~~
 module load StdEnv/2020 intel/2021.2.0
 icc -qopt-report=1 -qopt-report-phase=vec -O3 -no-vec elect_energy.c